ensisoft/detonator/README.md

 3. The launcher application will then enter the top-level game loop.
 Inside the loop it will:
    1. Process any window system window events to handle pending keyboard/mouse etc. events and pass them to the engine as needed.
    2. Handle events coming from the engine instance.
 These could be for example requests to toggle full screen mode.
-   3. Accumulate and track time, call functions to Update, Tick and Draw the app instance.
+   3. Accumulate and track time, call functions to Update, Tick and Draw the engine instance.

 Inside the game engine the following will take place.
 1. The various subsystems are updated and ticked.
 These include physics, audio, scripting etc.